Om Prakash Sharma (Delhi politician)

-Om Prakash Sharma (born 20 March 1953) is an Indian politician and is an MLA from Vishwas Nagar in Delhi.
+Om Prakash Sharma (born 20 March 1953) is an Indian politician and MLA from Vishwas Nagar in Delhi.
+He served as the deputy leader of opposition of Delhi from 2020 to 2025.

-Sharma generally known by the name OP Sharma is a leader of the Bharatiya Janata Party and a member of the Delhi Legislative Assembly.
-He is one of three MLAs from the BJP in the Delhi Legislative Assembly Election 2015.
-He was the only BJP MLA who was able to retain his seat from 2013 Election from Vishwasnagar constituency beating his nearest candidate, Atul Gupta(AAP), by a margin of 15,000 votes.
+Generally known as O.P.
+Sharma, he is a leader of the Bharatiya Janata Party and a member of the Delhi Legislative Assembly.
+He was one of three BJP MLAs elected in the 2015 Delhi Legislative Assembly election.
+He was the only BJP MLA who was able to retain his seat from 2013 Election from Vishwasnagar constituency beating his nearest candidate, Naseeb Singh (INC), by 7,000 votes.

 He was born in the staff quarters of corporation employees at Kashmere Gate.
 Sharma's father was working in the Municipal Corporation of Delhi.
 The eldest of three sons, Sharma graduated from Satyawati College where he was college president.
-He also contested the Delhi University students’ union election and was an executive member of the team which Mr. Arun Jaitley headed as president.
+He also contested the Delhi University students’ union election and was an executive member of the team which Arun Jaitley headed as president.
 He started his political career from Delhi University.
 Then he worked as an employee of the municipal corporation.
 After his father died, he became an inspector in the house tax department.
 He quit the job within a year and started taking care of sweets shops his family owns.
 Now he is well known Politician in Bharatiya Janata Party, Delhi.
-One of his sons, Rohit Kumar Mehraulia, is also a politician.